sgul-bioinformatics/2022-06-24-R-plotting/README.md

 4. Paste the following address into the "Repository URL" field: https://github.com/sgul-bioinformatics/2022-06-24-R-plotting
 5. Press tab key ("Project directory name" field will be filled automatically)
 6. Choose a desired folder in the "Create project as subdirectory of..." field
-7. Choose **'R version 3.5.3'** in the dropdown box at the bottom of the window.
+7. Choose **'R version 4.1.1'** in the dropdown box at the bottom of the window.
 8. Click the "Create project" button
-9. Open the first script by clicking on "basics.R" in the bottom-right panel of the RStudio window.
+9. Open the first script by clicking on "1-ggplot.Rmd" in the bottom-right panel of the RStudio window.